dokim804/kimchi-arbitrage-bot/README.md

 The Korean crypto market often shows a higher BTC price than Western markets.
 This app simulates an arbitrage trade to exploit that price gap and calculate:

-- 💰 Estimated profit and ROI
-- 🔄 Real-world transfer costs (Conversion fees, trading fees, BTC network fees, market slippage)
+- 💰 Estimated profit and ROI, using arbitrage flow and real-world transfer costs for each step of the flow (Conversion fees, trading fees, BTC network fees, market slippage)
-- ⛓️ Estimated time delays
+- ⛓️ Estimated time delays to gauge realized profit change

 This project is part of my data science portfolio and showcases real-time data integration, financial modeling, and full-stack development.